sonhn85/DuckDBExcelAddin/README.md

 ### Inference Strategy

 1. Scan for the first non-empty value and use its type as the candidate column type.
-Whole-number numeric cells are inferred as INTEGER when all sampled values fit within the INT32 range.

 | Value | Inferred As |
 |---|---|